lancewood1/cloud-native-course-errata/README.md

 ## Setup for Bitbucket/GitHub

-- You will authenticate with Bitbucket/GitHub using `ssh` keys.
+- You will authenticate with Bitbucket/GitHub using `ssh` key.
   - Follow
   [the instruction](https://help.github.com/articles/connecting-to-github-with-ssh/)
   to create an ssh key pair and add the public key to your GitHub account.
-  - Do not add a `passphrase` to this key when you are creating ssh key, as it might make things difficult for some of the labs.
+  - When you create `ssh` key, do not add a `passphrase` to this key when you are creating ssh key, as it might make things difficult for some of the labs.